eustouaqui/ios/documentation/README.md

 ### iOS App Integration

 1. Configure your In-App Purchase products in App Store Connect
+2. Update the API base URL in the iOS app to point to your Render deployment
+   - See [iOS Deployment Guide](IOS_DEPLOYMENT_GUIDE.md) for detailed instructions
+   - See [Render Deployment Verification](RENDER_DEPLOYMENT_VERIFICATION.md) for deployment status
-2. Update product identifiers in the iOS app code
+3. Update product identifiers in the iOS app code
-3. Implement receipt validation in your app using the backend API
+4. Implement receipt validation in your app using the backend API

 ### Web Frontend Integration